yunarch/config-web/README.md

 > [!IMPORTANT]
 > We disable the `organizeImports` options as we want that to be manage by the linter configuration that we offer. feel free to enable it if you prefer to use Biome for these tasks.
 Remember to disable it on the configuration for the ESlinter if you use it.

+> Enable [vcs.useIgnoreFile](https://biomejs.dev/guides/integrate-in-vcs/#use-the-ignore-file), to allow Biome to ignore all the files and directories listed in your VCS ignore file.

 ## 🧹 Linting